rafayazhar/faleproxy/README.md

 - Cheerio - HTML parsing and manipulation
 - Vanilla JavaScript for frontend functionality
 - Jest, Supertest, and Nock for testing

+## Feature Added: Add http:// if no protocol is specified (from lecture slides)

+Note: Run the tests using the command "npm test -- tests/url-protocol.test.js"